Andrew L. Stuyvenberg, P.C.

 - TPG Rise Climate Transition Infrastructure on its definitive agreement to acquire Altus Power, Inc., the largest owner of commercial-scale solar in the U.S.

-- Gates Frontier in connection with its additional investment in TerraPower, a developer of advanced nuclear reactors and proprietary uranium fuel.
+- Gates Frontier in connection with its additional investment in TerraPower, a leading nuclear innovation company, in its $750 million fundraising round co-led by Gates Frontier and SK Inc. and SK Innovation.

 - Howard Energy Partners in its acquisition of interests in the Midship Pipeline from Cheniere Energy.